 Our contest winner, Steph Walsh Beilman, hails from Pennsylvania and is the proud mom and grandmother of a family of swimmers.
-The winner of all three breaststroke events in her age group at last year's USMS nationals in Cleveland, Steph first learned about P2Life from a fellow swimmer and now uses it to fuel her workouts.
-Hear more of her story below and read on for her delicious Nutriboost smoothie recipe, which keeps her powered through intense swim training and competitive meets.
+The winner of all three breaststroke events in her age group at the USMS nationals in Cleveland, Steph first learned about P2Life from a fellow swimmer and now uses it to fuel her workouts.
+Hear more of her story below and read on for her delicious NutriBoost smoothie recipe, which keeps her powered through intense swim training and competitive meets.

 Well, I am the oldest of 15 children; all of us swam as we were growing up!
 We started on a country club team outside of Philadelphia and several of us got the bug and began swimming year-round for Vesper Boat Club.
 My coach, and still very close friend, was Mary Freeman Kelly, a 1988 honoree into the International Swimming Hall of Fame as a swimmer who swam in the 1952 Olympics in the 100 m backstroke.
 She was such an inspiration as a coach of one of the top women's teams in the country throughout the 60's.
 Several of her swimmers, including myself, went on to coach at the college, high school, YMCA, and USA Swimming levels.

 As Title IX and Masters Swimming were beginning at the same time in the early 1970's, I began coaching the women at Harvard and joined the New England Masters team and swam for them for about 10 years.

 Wow, that's impressive!
 How is swimming a part of your life now?

 My swimming has been a constant, though sometimes more intense than others, throughout these many years.
 Masters

 started at age 25 in those early years and I have been swimming ever since.
 When I moved back to the Philadelphia area in the early 1980's, I joined Valley Forge Masters.